StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 --------------------------

 ..
 NOTE::
- Adding your payment details, such as billing period, billing address, and payment method will automatically upgrade your team to the paid plan.
-We won’t charge your payment method until your 30-day trial ends.
+ Adding your complete payment details, such as billing period, billing address, and payment method will automatically upgrade your team to the paid plan.
+However, we won’t charge your payment method until your 30-day trial ends.

-To upgrade to the paid plan from your Skribble Business:
+To upgrade to the paid plan:

-- Click **Upgrade** in the box on the right or go directly to **Payment details**
+- Log in to your **Skribble Business**

+- Go directly to **Payment details** or click **Upgrade** (look for the info window telling you how many days are left on the free trial)

-- Choose your preferred billing period (monthly or yearly)
+- Choose your preferred **Billing period** (monthly or yearly)

-- Add your billing address, including a valid VAT number if applicable
+- Add your **Billing address**, including a **valid VAT number** if applicable

-- Choose your preferred payment method – credit card or SEPA Direct Debit (a common payment method in the EU; the abbreviation SEPA stands for Single Euro Payments Area)
+- Choose your preferred **Payment method** – credit card or SEPA Direct Debit (a common payment method in the EU)

-- That's it!
+That's it!
 After adding your payment details, your Skribble Business will continue to run automatically after your free trial ends.